LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 The kernel is implemented in a way that basically all functionality except the loading of configuration files can easily be overridden.
 This is especially useful for **extending the kernel for further Prolog backends** or running code with a different version of a backend.
 For further information about this, see [Configuration](#configuration).

-Also see the [JupyterLab Prolog CodeMirror Extension](https://github.com/anbre/jupyterlab-prolog-codemirror-extension) for *syntax highlighting* of Prolog code in JupyterLab.
-A similar extension for *syntax highlighting* of Logtalk is expected to be available soon.
+Also see the [JupyterLab Logtalk CodeMirror Extension](https://github.com/LogtalkDotOrg/jupyterlab-logtalk-codemirror-extension) for *syntax highlighting* of Logtalk code in JupyterLab (forked from the [Prolog Extension](https://github.com/hhu-stups/jupyterlab-prolog-codemirror-extension)).

 ## Examples